scottwedge/coding-refresher/README.md

 # coding-refresher

-This repo is an ongoing implementation of algorithms and problems from these books.
+This repo is made for staying in touch with coding.

-0. CS106B
+0. CS106B - for learning programming concepts
 1. Grokking Algorithms
 1. The Algorithm Design Manual
 1. Intorduction to Algorithms 3rd Edition